-For example, the RIC in keeping with the core tenets of transparency, has also been notifying its stakeholders and members of the public of its technical papers using print media, electronic mail and social media platforms8.
+For example, the RIC in keeping with the core tenets of transparency, has been notifying its stakeholders and members of the public of its technical papers8 using print media, electronic mail and social media platforms9.

 7 Andres, L., Gausch, J, Azumendi, S. (2008), Regulatory Governance and Sector Performance: Methodology and Evaluation for Electricity Distribution in Latin America.
 Policy Research Working Paper Series 4494, World Bank.
-8 The RIC also publishes annual reports on the performance of T&TEC with respect to quality of service under the Guaranteed Standards Scheme and the Performance Monitoring Framework.
+8 These Technical papers form part of the 2021-2026 Price Review and are published as Consultative documents.
+These documents provide vital information on various aspects of the RIC's overall framework and approach to the

-4.0 SPECIFIC TOOLS/METHODS
+4.0 TOOLS TO FOSTER TRANSPARENCY AND ACCOUNTABILITY

-The lack of accountability and transparency is a symptom of poor governance structure and weak management systems, which ultimately encourages corrupt practices.
-In fact, research has shown that reforms to strengthen customer rights, enhance stakeholder participation and increasing transparency can significantly improve organizational performance and reduce corruption9.
+A lack of accountability and transparency is a symptom of poor governance structure and weak management systems, which ultimately encourages corrupt practices.
+In fact, research has shown that reforms to strengthen customer rights, enhance stakeholder participation and increasing transparency can significantly improve organizational performance and reduce corruption10.
 There is a series of measures available to promote accountability and transparency, which the RIC must take into consideration, as the economic regulator of the utility sectors.

-The specific proposals that follow suggest ways in which service providers can improve their transparency and accountability.
-These proposals are likely to be the most productive way for them to gain credibility and trust and consequently improve support from stakeholders.
+The tools that follow can be used to create and maintain a culture of transparency and accountability for the service providers.
+These mechanisms are likely to be the most productive way for them to gain credibility and trust and consequently improve support from stakeholders.
 They are broadly classified under the following headings: